nomnomab/Quick-Scene/README.md

 ## FAQ
 Can I change my keybinds?
 - Yes!
-Search for `MainMenu/Editor/Quick Scene/Add - Pointer`, and `MainMenu/Editor/Quick Scene/Add - Origin` in the
+Search for `MainMenu/Edit/Quick Scene/Add - Pointer`, and `MainMenu/Edit/Quick Scene/Add - Origin` in the
 shortcuts menu.

+I changed my keybinds, but they don't update!
+- If you change keybinds without a recompilation, you'll need to select `Edit/Quick Scene/Refresh Keybinds` to refresh them.

 If my editor crashes, why is there a random floating window?
 - This can happen due to the window not being closed properly.
 This can be fixed by resetting the Unity layout.